cmda-bt/pt-course-22-23/week-1.md

 #### Assignment

+This one is for **Mac users only**!
 We have created a short interactive tutorial to see if you know your away around the command line!
 Upon completion you'll be given a code.
 Write that down!
 We'll ask you to include it in your GitHub issues once you completed.
 Here are the instructions on how to start the tutorial:

 <details>
   <summary><strong>CLI interactive tutorial install guide</strong></summary>